The-Shwin/the-shwin.github.io/_pages/fun_facts.md

 Here are some of my interests outside of technology, work, and academics.

 I enjoy reading, watching TV/movies, and playing board games.
 I also like a good cold brew coffee.
+I am a mechanical keyboard enthusiast.
+I recently made my first custom keyboard build.
+Navigate [here](https://theshwin.com/keyboards/) if you are interested in seeing pictures.

 Favorite Book Series: Harry Potter